Movie Park Germany

 One of the largest rides in the southern half of the park is Excalibur, a rapid river.
 This attraction looks completely different than most other rapid rivers on Earth.
 This is due to the medieval decoration and the fact that a major part of the ride can be found indoors.
 Indoor attractions are generally easier to theme and that definitely applies in this case.
 Nevertheless, Excalibur looks dated and that’s a little strange for a ride that received a major overhaul in 2018.

 Movie Park has an enormous amount of family-friendly attractions.
-Nickland is filled with carousels and car rides for the youngest visitors and Santa Monica Pier has a similar purpose.
-The most striking examples are a Ferris wheel, a Disk’o Coaster and a cool jet ski carousel.
+Nickelodeon Land is filled with carousels and car rides for the youngest visitors and Santa Monica Pier has a similar purpose.
+The most striking examples are a Ferris wheel and a Disk’o Coaster.
 The attraction lineup is okay, but Santa Monica Pier is rather unimpressive.
 Rides are standard, queues aren’t themed at all and the German version of the Pacific Ocean looks sad.
 The real Santa Monica Pier is a lot more interesting.

 WORTH A VISIT?

 Is Movie Park Studio Tour the ride that Movie Park needed?
 What do you think about the current attraction lineup?
-And what’s your opinion on pre-shows?
+And what should be the next big addition to Movie Park?
 Share your thoughts in the comments section at the bottom of this page.